-There’s a lot of talk today about the need to create strong online experiences for websites.
+There’s a lot of talks today about the need to create strong online experiences for websites.
 Yes, a clever, positive website experience can sometimes help a business with branding.
 Yet, if you sacrifice the performance of your WordPress site to provide that experience, it may hurt more than it helps.

 If that same online experience slows down your website’s loading speed, it doesn’t matter how much time or money you have invested in it.
 The average internet user expects any site they visit to load in three seconds or less.
 When they don’t, there’s a good chance they’ll click away to the competition’s website.